Sandeep-Bansal1/User-Engagement/README.md

 </pre></b>
 ---
 ## Buisness Objective </b>
+- Through the use of machine learning, can we uncover the patterns that transform a casual reader into a loyal news enthusiast, keeping them engaged from headline to deep dive

 ## Dataset
 - This is a ficticious dataset that was created by the Python Library called Faker.
 It contains 250,000 rows and 44 attributes.